rlancaste/kstars-on-osx-craft/README.md

 If you have already run the build-kstars.sh script, you will be all set up to edit KStars.
 For INDI, you will need to also create a Fork on your own GitHub account first and then run the downloadINDIForkForEditing.sh script.
-It is recommended that you use QT Creator for this editing because it has extra tools for editing QT specific files like GUI interface files.
+It is recommended that you use QT Creator for editing KStars because it has extra tools for editing QT specific files like GUI interface files.
 So you will want to first install QT Creator from QT's website: https://www.qt.io/download-qt-installer The open source license version is free of charge.
 Warning:  As indicated above, Craft now must use its own internal version of QT.